-Two weeks ago I examined the inappropriate use of ‘til in replacing until in technical writing.
-Last week I examined another such swap — replacing the more precise somewhat with the more vague some.
-This week I’m discussing another vagary — so.
+Two posts ago I examined the inappropriate use of ‘til in replacing until in technical writing.
+In the last post we examined another such swap — replacing the more precise somewhat with the more vague some.
+In this post we'll discuss another vagary — so.

 In all of these cases the difference between spoken and written English has played an important role.
 Each of these examples introduce informality which more effective technical writing typically avoids.